Carbon & energy newsletter 02/2021

-Remember that if you are a ‘large enterprise’ and your company reporting period commenced on or after 1st April 2019 then your company annual report will need to include a statement of your annual energy use and carbon emissions under the new Streamlined Energy and Carbon Reporting (SECR) regulations.
+Remember that if you are a ‘large enterprise’ and your company annual reporting period is January -December, you will need to include a statement of your annual energy use and carbon emissions under the Streamlined Energy and Carbon Reporting (SECR) regulations.

-SLR’s Energy & Carbon Management team can provide support in all areas of carbon and energy reporting and management.
-If you need any assistance or require further information, then please contact Graeme Precious (Principal Consultant, Carbon and Energy) through our contact page.
+SLR’s Carbon & Energy Management team can provide support in all of the above areas of carbon and energy reporting and management.
+If you need any assistance or require further information, then please get in touch.